Xyleninae

 (NCBI-index: 987442)

 The Silky Wainscot (Chilodes maritima) is a slender owlet moth with a greyish forewing.
 The forewing has a curved costa that forms an almost right angle with the termen.
-The colors and markings are variable.
-Most specimens have fine grey veins and a fine black speckling.
+The colours and markings are variable.
+Most specimens have delicate grey veins and a fine black speckling.
 It resembles the Reed Veneer (Chilo phragmitella) and Bulrush Veneer (Calamotropha paludella), but these micro-moths from the grass moth family (Crambidae) have long palps.
 Some specimens have a striking oval and kidney mark, such as the first specimen I saw of this species.
 The hindwing is white.
-The wingspan is 29-36mm and the flying period is from June to September in one generation.
+The wingspan is 29-36mm, and the flying period is from June to September for one generation.
 Host plant: Reeds and living and dead invertebrates.
 Dutch name: Smalvleugelrietboorder.
 Frisian name: Smelwjukreidboarder.

 Flying period: